 In addition to CWM activities, Public Service Activities also includes payments received by the Medical School for educational services it provides to its clinical affiliate UMass Memorial as required by the enabling legislation enacted by the Commonwealth in 1997.
 Educational services revenues included in public service revenues were \$200.2 million, \$125.9 million and \$128.5 million for the years ended June 30, 2011, 2010, and 2009, respectively.
-Finally, Public Service Activity expenditures also include payments made to the Commonwealth of Massachusetts of \$177.0 million, \$92.0 million and \$73.4 million for the years ended June 30, 2011, 2010 and 2009, respectively, pursuant to requirements of legislation enacted by the State Legislature of Massachusetts.
+Finally, Public Service Activity expenditures also include payments made to the Commonwealth of Massachusetts of \$177.0 million, \$92.0 million and \$73.4 million for the years ended June 30, 2011, public service requirements of legislation enacted by the State Legislature of Massachusetts.